Modules over relative monads for syntax and semantics: Formalization in the proof assistant Coq

 which we then inject, analoguously to the initial representation, into the subcategory of representations of $(S,A)$:

-Finally we obtain our Thm.\ \ref{thm:main}: an initial object of a category is given by an object \lstinline!Init! of this category, a map associating go any object \lstinline!R! a morphism \lstinline!InitMor R : Init ---> R!, and a proof of uniqueness of any such morphism.
+Finally we obtain our Thm.\ \ref{thm:main}.
+An initial object of a category is given by an object \lstinline!Init! of this category, a map associating go any object \lstinline!R! a morphism \lstinline!InitMor R : Init ---> R!, and a proof of uniqueness of any such morphism.
+We instantiate the type class \lstinline!Initial! for the category \lstinline!INEQ_REP! of representations of $(S,A)$: